EPIC for Researchers

 We recommend you log into KnowledgeLink with your PennKey before clicking on any of the links.
 Completion of the training will be recorded in your KnowledgeLink learning history.

 HIPAA Training: All PennChart Users need HIPAA Training: Protecting Patient Information (HIPAA)

 View Only Access: For View Only access to PennChart (online course): PennChart View Only

-Research Coordinator Access: For access to perform research functions (documenting, associating patients to studies, linking encounters to studies, manage My Studies) you need to take the Research Coordinator Class: PennChart Training for Research Coordinators.
+Research Coordinator Access: For access to perform research functions (documenting, associating patients to studies, linking encounters to studies, manage My Studies) you will need to take the Research Coordinator Class: PennChart Training for Research Coordinators.

-- Ambulatory training: If you have not already taken an ambulatory training class, recommended is: PennChart Training for Ambulatory Medical Assistants (MA) and Clinical Research Coordinators (CRC) OR PennChart Training for Ambulatory Nurses
+- Ambulatory training: One of the following ambulatory trainings: PennChart Training for Ambulatory Medical Assistants (MA) and Clinical Research Coordinators (CRC) OR PennChart Training for Ambulatory Nurses

 Research Billing Review Access: If you will be conducting research billing review, you also need to take the Research Biller Class: PennChart Training for Research Billers